SHORTFORM EDITING RESIDENCY

 - $1000 stipend for travel and rental car

-- (2) All Access Passes to the Camden International Film Festival and Points North Forum
+- (2) All Access Passes to the 2019 Camden International Film Festival and Points North Forum

 The Shortform Editing Residency application follows the guidelines established by the IDA’s Documentary Core Application Project.

-Directed by Carolyn McCulley
+Directed by Jason Osder

-Directed by Gabriela Cavanagh
+Directed by Mimi Wilcox